syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Overview.md

 The Syncfusion WinForms Visual Studio Extensions can be accessed through the Syncfusion Menu to create and configure the project with Syncfusion references in Visual Studio.
 The Syncfusion WinForms Extensions supports Microsoft Visual Studio 2013 or higher.

-N> Syncfusion Extension are published in Visual Studio Marketplace.
-You can download WinForms Extensions from [here](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Windows-Extensions).
+N> Syncfusion Extension is published in Visual Studio Marketplace.
+You can download WinForms Extensions [here](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Windows-Extensions).

 I> The Syncfusion WinForms menu option is available from v17.1.0.32.